houdinisparks/teamcity-agent-ec2/README.md

 The Terraform module provisions the following:

-- VPC to contain the TeamCity agents in either public or private subnets
+- Security Group for TeamCity agents (no rules -- you have to define your own)
+- Create an instance profile for agents (with no policies attached)
 - IAM policy to allow TeamCity to manage agent instances *only* in the VPC
-- (Optional) control access to specific subnets in the VPC
+- (Optional) control access to specific subnets in the VPC or a specific VPC
-- Either IAM User to provide to TeamCity or attach an IAM policy to a role that TeamCity server uses
+- Either create a user or an IAM Instance role for TeamCity server and attach the policy provisioned by this module to the user or role.

+After provisioning the Module, you will need to do the following:

+- Assign rules to the Security Group provisioned so that your instances can reach the TeamCity server or any other resources your builds require
+- Optionally attach any policies to the IAM instance profile for your agents.
+- Create an Access Key and Secret for your IAM user if you are using it with Terraform or the AWS Console.

 Options (Generate Kotlin code):
 - One per subnet